wwlorey/williamlorey.com/src/pages/social-media.md

 Would this facade of meaningfully curated content collapse when faced with scrutiny?
 If the kid met their hero face to face, would they be viewed differently?

-In this case I move to invoke Occam's razor and question which explanation would be the simplest and perhaps the most valid: Would (a) these people who on the surface appear, in my opinion, to be using social media well (i.e. using social media not for the benefit of themselves but instead for the
+In this case I question which explanation would be the simplest and perhaps the most valid: Would (a) these people who on the surface appear, in my opinion, to be using social media well (i.e. using social media not for the benefit of themselves but instead for the